Top 10 Comic Book Based Movies of All Time

 I need to be fair to some movies that I haven’t seen.
 Obviously there are many that fit this description, but only a few that I think may have been solid.
 The list includes 30 Days of Night, 300, The Dark Knight Rises, Blade, The Rocketeer and V for Vendetta.

 Posted on February 4, 2013, in Fun Stuff and tagged Avengers, Batman, Best Comic Book Movies, Best Super Hero Movies, Christopher Reeve, Dark Knight Rises, Dr. Octopus, emma frost, Ian McKellen, Jim Carrey, Joker, Men In Black, movies based on comic books, ned beatty, Pop Culture, Robert Downey Jr, Spiderman, Superman, The Mask, Top 10 Movies, Wolverine, X-Men.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.